hsercanatli/makam-musicxml2lilypond/README.md

 musicxml2lilypond
 ===========
-Python package that converts the a makam-musicxml score to [LilyPond](http://lilypond.org/)
+Python package that converts a makam score in MusicXml format to [LilyPond](http://lilypond.org/)

 Introduction
 ------------